ZackFra/Salesforce-Moxygen/README.md

             'Expected account name to be updated'
         );

-        // check for any DML
-        Assert.isTrue(
-            DML.didAnyDML(),
-            'Expected DML to fire'
-        );

-        // check for a specific DML operation Assert.isTrue(
+        // check if a specific DML operation would have occurred Assert.isTrue(
             DML.didDML(Types.DML.UPDATED),
             'Expected data to be updated'